Skip to main content

 Research Interests

-The subject of metal-insulator transitions came to a renewed focus in the twenty five years, following the discovery of high temperature superconductivity, which triggered much activity in the study of “bad metals”.
+The subject of Metal-Insulator Transitions came to a renewed focus in the last thirty five years, following the discovery of high temperature superconductivity, which triggered much activity in the study of “bad metals”.
 Many of the materials in this family consist of transition metal or even rare earth elements, corresponding to compounds which are essentially on the brink of magnetism.
 Here, conventional approaches proved of little help, but recent research has lead to a veritable avalanche of new and exciting ideas and techniques both on the experimental and the theoretical front.
 In the last twelve years, a systematic new approach to strong correlations has been developed, based on dynamical mean-field theory (DMFT) methods.
 Our recent results have demonstrated that all the basic localization mechanisms and processes can be described within extended DMFT framework, and have produced a number of results of direct experimental relevance.
 These include:

 • Theory for Anderson localization effects in presence of strong correlations.